-Few tool watches look less the part than the Rolex Explorer 1.
+Few timepieces look less the part than the iconic Rolex Explorer tool watch.
 In fact, we know one retired university professor who purchased his ref.
 1016 in the mid 1980s for that very reason.
 “It’s a Rolex that doesn’t look like a Rolex,” he revealed when asked about it.
 “I like that.”

 And indeed, the 1016 was extremely understated.
 The watch has always looked positively mild-mannered, a horological Clark Kent belying its true “SuperWatch” nature – the nature of its namesake adventurers.
 There is even enthusiast speculation that the literary James Bond’s watch was actually an Explorer.
 Certainly his creator, Ian Fleming, wore one.